JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Paradigms_for_a_New_Religion.md

 The UU churches in Czechoslovakia have the sunflower as one of their symbols.
 The Transylvania Unitarian seal is the dove encircled by a serpent.
 This is derived from Jesus instruction to his apostles quoted in Matthew to, “_be as wise as serpents and as harmless as doves._” The authors of The Urantia Book instruct us that:

 > “_Regardless of the drawbacks and handicaps, every new revelation of truth has given rise to a new cult, and even the restatement of the religion of Jesus must develop a new and appropriate symbolism.
 Modern man must find some adequate symbolism for his new and expanding ideas, ideals, and loyalties.
-This enhanced symbol must arise out of religious living, spiritual experience._” ([UB 87:7.6](/en/The_Urantia_Book/87#p7_6))
+This enhanced symbol must arise out of religious living, spiritual experience._” (<a id="a91_386"></a>[UB 87:7.6](/en/The_Urantia_Book/87#p7_6))

 ## Identity